renatolinsdigital/javascript-quickstart/README.md

 }
 ```

 In this example: __"singleQuote"__ Configures Prettier to use single quotes instead of double quotes for strings. __"semi"__ specifies whether to add semicolons at the end of statements. __"tabWidth"__ sets the width of a tab character. __"printWidth"__ specifies the maximum number of characters per line before code is wrapped.

+To explore more options and documentation for Prettier, you can visit __prettier.io__

-3. __Running Javascript files:__
+4. __Running Javascript files:__

 With Visual Studio Code open, navigate to the desired folder (where your project will be), right-click, and select 'New File'.
 Name it with a .js extension (e.g., __scripts.js__).
 Inside this file, you can write your JavaScript code, like the following: